The-Fireplace-Minecraft-Mods/Fluidity/README.md

 ### How do I get set up? ###

 * First, clone the repo
+* Second, copy the eclipse folder from the forge 11.14.3.1446 src zip to the repo folder
-* Second, you should just be able to run setupforge.bat, it sets it up for use with Eclipse
+* Third, you should just be able to run setupforge.bat, it sets it up for use with Eclipse
-* Third, as usual, point Eclipse to the eclipse folder
+* Fourth, as usual, point Eclipse to the eclipse folder

 ### Contribution guidelines ###